 The poster child for this materialist blindness is Dr. Robert Glatter, who wrote a 2021 article for Forbes magazine with the title: "Can Laughing Gas Help People with Treatment-resistant Depression?"

 The fact that Robert has to ask this question shows how completely materialists have lost track of common sense and thereby forced me to spend my whole life without medical godsends.

 Laughing helps.
 Everyone knows that.
 Even the Reader's Digest tells us that it is "the best medicine."
-But, since we have to spell it out for materialists, the ability to laugh and, crucially, to look forward to laughing, would be a great psychological boost for depressives like myself.
+But, since we have to spell it out for materialists, let me state the obvious: namely, that the ability to laugh and, crucially, to look forward to laughing, would be a great psychological boost for depressives like myself.
 That's psychological common sense, Robert, or at least it used to be, until psychologists came down with a bad case of physics envy.

 Of course, the Drug War is a co-conspirator in this plot to keep me from happiness, not just because it bans almost all therapeutic psychoactive substances but because it has spread the lie that potentially addictive substances can only be used on an addictive basis, which, of course, is a self-fulfilling prophecy given the fact that said Drug Warriors believe in scaring would-be users instead of educating them.